Tourism and Entrepreneurship (BRL370)

 Upon completion of this course, the candidate:

-• Will have comprehensive knowledge about different adventure tourism categories and their relation to the innovation it stands for in the general tourism industry.
+• Will have comprehensive knowledge about different nouvelle tourism categories and their relation to the innovation it stands for in the general tourism industry.

 • Will have knowledge of the different management styles and issues related to different parts of the adventure tourism industry today and in the future.

-• Will have knowledge about entrepreneurial stepping stones and techniques used in the adventure tourism industry.
+• Will have knowledge about entrepreneurial stepping stones and techniques used in the experience industry.

 • Will be able to develop a "napkin" idea into a business proposal.

-• Will know how technology is influencing the development of adventure tourism.
+• Will know how technology is influencing the development of tourism.

 Skills